dadan-io/react-sdk-sample/README.md

-# React Dadan Extension Sample
+# React Dadan SDK Sample

-A lightweight React app that shows how to use [react-dadan-extension](https://www.npmjs.com/package/react-dadan-extension) package , which used for checking, validating, and manipulating [Google Dadan Extension](https://haal.link.sa/onboarding/download) with React.
+A lightweight React app that shows how to use [react-dadan-extension](https://www.npmjs.com/package/react-dadan-sdk) package , which used for checking, validating, and manipulating [Google Dadan Extension](https://haal.link.sa/onboarding/download) with React.

 ## Install